joshisworking/fine-recovery-webapp/README.md

    1. Open a new terminal to `fine-recovery-webapp/client`
    2. Install the required dependencies by running the `npm install` command
    3. Start the client using `npm start`

-## Database Setup

-This project includes a `database` folder that contains the necessary files for setting up the database.
-MySQL was used for developing this project.

-- `create_tables.sql`: This file contains necessary SQL to create the tables for the fine recovery system.
-- `add_sample_data.sql`: Sample data to populate the database to begin testing.

-**Note**: The names and details used in the `add_sample_data.sql` file were generated programmatically and are fictional.
-They do not represent real individuals or entities.

 ## Sample Images